On the relative Giroux correspondence: Introduction

 \begin{Thm} There is a one-to-one correspondence between isomorphism classes of partial open book decompositions modulo positive stabilization and isomorphism classes of compact contact $3$-manifolds with convex boundary. \end{Thm}

+The relative Giroux correspondence helps understand the geometric properties of contact $3$-manifolds using partial open books, e.g. if the monodromy of a corresponding partial open book is not right-veering, then the contact structure is overtwisted.
+It also plays a critical role in the definition of the (relative) contact invariant in sutured Floer homology which helps to analyze the contact invariant of a closed manifolds in terms of the relative contact invariants of certain compact pieces.
+In \cite{ghv}, it is proved that the contact invariant vanishes in the presence of Giroux torsion using some properties of the relative invariant.

-The paper is organized as follows: In Section~\ref{def} we give an \emph{abstract} definition of a \pob $(S,P,h)$, construct a balanced sutured manifold $(M,\G)$ associated to $(S,P,h)$, construct a (unique) \emph{compatible} contact structure $\xi$ on $M$ which makes $\p M$ convex with a dividing set isotopic to $\G$.
+The paper is organized as follows: In Section~\ref{def} we give the definition of an abstract \pob $(S,P,h)$, construct a balanced sutured manifold $(M,\G)$ associated to $(S,P,h)$, and construct a (unique) \emph{compatible} contact structure $\xi$ on $M$ which makes $\p M$ convex with a dividing set isotopic to $\G$.
 In Section~\ref{relative} we prove Theorem~\ref{giroux} after reviewing the related results due to Honda, Kazez and Mati\'{c} \cite{hkm1}.
+In the last section we provide examples of abstract partial open books compatible with some basic contact $3$-manifolds with boundary.

 The reader is advised to turn to Etnyre's notes \cite{e} for the related material on contact topology of $3$-manifolds.

+\begin{Ack} We would like to thank Andr\'as Stipsicz, Sergey Finashin and John Etnyre for valuable comments on a draft of this paper.
+We also thank the anonymous referee for helpful remarks, especially for the remark in the footnote for Proposition~\ref{torisu}. \end{Ack}